zackmdavis/Less_Wrong_Drafts/athenian_soccer_team_hullabaloo.md

 >
 > It's the difference between, say, writing [a 3300-word piece about how one section of someone else's building is WRONG](https://www.greaterwrong.com/posts/iThwqe3yPog56ytyq/aiming-for-convergence-is-like-discouraging-betting), and spending 3300 words suggesting a replacement that might solve the perceived problem better, without containing Flaw X or causing Negative Side Effect Y.

 This distinction does not seem intellectually substantive to me.
+The claim that a building section contains Flaw X and causes Negative Side Effect Y amounts to a claim that the section is wrong (specifically, because it contains a flaw and causes a negative side effect).
+Is there a difference between describing an object as "wet" and ["covered or impregnated with liquid"](https://en.wiktionary.org/wiki/wet#Adjective)?
+Maybe, but it's not clear why anyone would care unless they had some obscure form of mental illness that makes them averse to calling wet things wet.

 I'll agree that "constructive" criticism that suggests how to fix a half-baked idea ("You need to put it in the oven for longer") is more valuable than criticism that merely identifies flaws.
 But the reason the constructive criticism is better (if correct) is because it makes a larger direct contribution to the production of fully-baked ideas: knowing what's broken and how to fix it is a strict superset of merely knowing what's broken.

 But "Killing Socrates" doesn't seem to be concerned about direct contributions to intellectual production, only indirect (negative) contributions that route through the feelings of authors who require "an atmosphere of collaboration rather than one of evaluation and judgment."
-(The emphasis of Meletus's baking metaphor is on the harm done by false accusations of intentional poisoning, rather than whether the bakery's products are in fact safe to eat.)
-On a similar theme, replying to a comment elsewhere on the behavior of entitled critics, [Meletus writes](https://www.lesswrong.com/posts/9DhneE5BRGaCS2Cja/moderation-notes-re-recent-said-duncan-threads?commentId=wqWh6rXayn65LZJku):
+The baking metaphor focuses on the harm done by false accusations of intentional poisoning, rather than whether the bakery's products are in fact safe to eat.

+On a similar theme, replying to a comment elsewhere on the behavior of alleged cranks who criticize by asking questions, [Meletus writes](https://www.lesswrong.com/posts/9DhneE5BRGaCS2Cja/moderation-notes-re-recent-said-duncan-threads?commentId=wqWh6rXayn65LZJku):

 > And this attitude is _particularly_ corrosive to feelings of trust, collaboration, "jamming together," etc. ... it's like walking into a martial arts academy and finding a person present who scoffs at both the instructors and the other students alike, and who doesn't offer sufficient faith to even try a given exercise once before first a) hearing it comprehensively justified and b) checking the sparring records to see if people who did that exercise win more fights.
 >